smartdevicelink/sdl_overview_guides/docs/Resumption/index.md

 This does not apply to the default configuration to use the app_info.dat JSON resumption file.
 !!!

-HMI must store the VR grammar compiled for applications that are unregistered by an unexpected disconnect or ignition Off.
+HMI must store the VR grammars compiled for applications that are unregistered by an unexpected disconnect or ignition Off.
 During data resumption, the HMI may also have to resume the previous audio source.
 Refer to `BasicCommunication.OnResumeAudioSource`.

 If the application resumes data successfully:

  - SDL Core will provide the HMI `BasicCommunication.OnAppRegistered` with resumeVrGrammars:true to notify the HMI that VRGrammars must be resumed.
 On this event, the HMI must restore the application related VR grammars for the appID received via an OnAppRegistered notification.
  - SDL Core must restore application-related data and send to the HMI after an OnAppRegistered notification.
- - Applications will not need to resend the following RPC's:
+ - Applications will not need to resend the following RPCs:
-  - AddCommand(Menu + VR)
+  - AddCommand (Menu + VR)
   - AddSubMenu
   - CreateInteractionChoiceSet
   - SetGlobalProperties
   - SubscribeButton
-  - SubscibeVehicleData
+  - SubscribeVehicleData
   - GetAppServiceData if previous parameter `subscribe = true`

 |||